 - Column B: Enter the amount of the capital loss (this amount should be entered as a positive number). - Column C: Enter the year end in which the capital loss deduction is taken.
 A capital loss deduction can be carried back 3 years and carried forward 5 years. - Column D: Enter the amount of capital loss deduction actually used to offset the capital gain.
-The capital loss is allowed only to the extent of the capital gain. - Column E: Enter the remaining of unused capital loss, if any (column B minus column D and enter the result as a positive number). - Line 1: Enter the total amount from column E. - Line 2: Enter the amount of capital loss deduction currently

-- Line 3: Enter the amount of capital loss deduction currently used.
+The capital loss is allowed only to the extent of the capital gain. - Column E: Enter the remaining of unused capital loss, if any (column B minus column D and enter the result as a positive number). - Line 1: Enter the total amount available from column B. - Line 2: Enter the amount of capital loss deduction currently used.
+Enter the amount on Form 83-122, line 25 also. - Line 3: Enter the amount of capital loss deduction currently used.
 Enter this amount on Form 83-122, line 25 also. - Line 4: Subtract line 2 from line 1 to compute the capital loss available for carryforward.